Angus Stone

 There are no indications of clothing on the upper part of the body, although the torso narrows to 0.14 m at the waist (from 0.34 m at the shoulders), where a line suggests either a belt, of the upper edge a long skirt-like garment, which falls to just above the figure’s ankles.
 The feet point to the figure’s right.

-A bisected triangular design covering the lower part of this garment was long considered, since Stuart first described it (1867, 33), to be part of the garment, perhaps a feature of the figure’s priestly vestments.
-However, K. A. Steer made a comment that this feature might represent a galley.
-This has been suggested by photogrammetry, with the bisected triangular design representing the mast and the forestay and backstay.
-The hull of the boat is represented by an area of shallow (false) negative relief, the only part of the carving not depicted by incised lines.
+A bisected triangular design covering the lower part of this garment was long considered, since Stuart first described it (1867, 33), to be part of the figure’s priestly vestments.
+However, K A Steer made a comment that this feature might represent a ‘galley?’, and support for this is provided by the photogrammetry.
+The apparent hull of the boat is represented by a curved area of shallow (false) negative relief, the only part of the carving not depicted by incised lines, with the bisected triangular design above representing the mast and the forestay and backstay.

-For further information on sources see BGCP References
+For further information on sources see BGCP Bibliographic References after the last entry.

 Next